mwaters-phd/plan-flexibility-tools/README.md

 # MKTR: Minimal k-Treewidth Relaxation

-MKTR is an application for finding *re-instantiations* of a plan, i.e., alternative plans which achieve the same goal and use the same actions, but differ in the order of those actions and how the variables in those actions have been bound.
+MKTR is an application for finding *reinstantiations* of a plan, i.e., alternative plans which achieve the same goal and use the same actions, but differ in the order of those actions and how the variables in those actions have been bound.

-A set of re-instantiations can be compactly represented as a *constraint formula*, i.e., a formula expressed in a fragment of first-order logic, where each model represents an alternative to the original plan.
+A set of reinstantiations can be compactly represented as a *constraint formula*, i.e., a formula expressed in a fragment of first-order logic, where each model represents an alternative to the original plan.
 While computing a model of a constraint formula is an NP-complete problem, if the formula's *treewidth* is bounded by `k`, a model can be found in time `O(n^k)`.

 MKTR first generates a constraint formula that is equivalent to a simple deordering of the original plan.